Gmail security sandbox: Google continues to develop new security features to help users stop ransomware that is commonly circulated by email.

 Google also helps protect against spam in businesses using Gmail (business email compromise or BEC), which has cost American companies 1,3 billion dollars 2018.

-"OR security feature promises to help companies detect unverified emails trying to hack your domain and choose to automatically display a warning banner, send them directly to spam, or quarantine the messages." says Google.
+"The default security feature promises to help companies detect unverified emails that try to infringe on your domain and choose to automatically display a warning banner, send it directly to spam or quarantine messages." says Google.

 Finally, Google introduced the automated "confidential" or confidential mode email in Gmail that we mentioned previous publication.